 About The Musical "Wicked"

 - When singing, look just above the audience.
 Find a "spot" near the back wall and focus your eyes on the spot.
 Avoid looking directly into your audience.
-Practicing this exercise will help you feel more comfortable when you do go on stage.
+Practicing this exercise will help you feel more comfortable going on stage.

-- Never glare at the pianist if you make a mistake or if he is not playing it the way you want.
-This is very unprofessional.
+- Never glare at the pianist if you make a mistake or the pianist is not playing it the way you'd like.
+It is unprofessional.
 Just keep singing and perform your song.

-- Sing with expression by using your body, especially your face but don't overdo.
+- Sing with expression by using your body, especially your face but don't overdo it.
 Avoid duplicating gestures and refrain from using too many arm movements.
-It can be distracting to the director and unless gestures are natural you will look as though you are trying too hard.
+It can be distracting to the director.
+Without natural gestures, you will look like you are trying too hard.

 - Keep your hands and fingers relaxed and don't play with your clothes or put your hands in your pockets while you sing.

 - This tip should be obvious.
-Do not chew gum or have a throat lozenge in your mouth when you sing.
+Do not chew gum or have a throat tablet in your mouth when you sing.

-- Try not to ask if you can start over again if you make a mistake or don't like your performance.
-Your judges are very busy and get tired.
+- Try not to ask if you can start over again if you make a mistake or dislike your performance.
+Judges are busy and get tired.
 If you sing a wrong word or if you forget the words, keep right on going.
-If you can't do that, just stop.
+If you can't do that, stop.

-- After your performance, give a nice smile and confidently walk off stage.
+- After your performance, give a pleasant smile and confidently walk off stage.